JonathanCoe/bitseal/README.md

 - Bitseal is free, open source software, released under the Gnu General Public License Version 3.

-- Some parts of Bitseal are based or reliant upon software written by others, including Jonathan Warren, Sebastian Schmidt, Tim Roes, Roberto Tyley, the bitcoinj developers, and the Bouncy Castle developers.
+- Some parts of Bitseal are based or reliant upon software written by others, including <a href="Jonathan Warren">https://github.com/Atheros1</a>, <a href="Sebastian Schmidt">https://github.com/ISibboI</a>, <a href="Tim Roes">https://github.com/timroes</a>, <a href="Roberto Tyley">https://github.com/rtyley</a>, the <a href="bitcoinj">https://github.com/bitcoinj/bitcoinj</a> developers, and the <a href="Bouncy Castle">https://www.bouncycastle.org/java.html</a> developers.
 This is noted in the source code where applicable.

 - I have set up a few default servers which can be used for testing purposes.
 Anyone is free to set up and use their own.
 The server application is simply a copy of PyBitmessage with a modified API.

 - The development of Bitseal has been a large project, taking many months of work.
 I'm doing it on a purely non-profit basis.
 Bitcoin donations are very gratefully received: **1L7amdWrPv4R4f1vLdanr2xU71TPs3wUEC**